Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Photo-Rich Travelogue of Day Two on the Camino Inglés, Neda to Pontedeume

 It was a crisp and clear morning along the Ferrol estuary as we set out from the Albergue de Peregrinos de Neda.
 The rain from day one had cleared out and the view over the river was calm and most beautiful.
 We had sufficient food to prepare ourselves a substantial breakfast before setting off for our day of hill climbing!
+There are also sufficient cafés on this leg to Pontedeume, so you don't have to carry food if you don't want to.

 The Ferrol Estuary in the Early Morning Light in Neda on day two of the Camino InglésThe Ferrol Estuary in the Early Morning Light